 With a few studios in the area, you can’t go wrong with whatever you pick.
 I like Pilgrimage of the Heart Yoga though, as they have a beautiful spot right on the downtown drive and classes for all skill levels.
 They are a 2-minute walk from both the coffee shop and brunch place I recommend below as well and are located at the bottom of the parking structure.

 I took a gentle class there, and the instructor was great.
 She made the class approachable for novice yogis like myself but still a good class for my wife, who is a certified teacher.
 They had all age ranges and abilities in it, so it is a great way to start the morning.

 - Location: 3800 30th St, San Diego, CA 92104

 Coffee – Holsem Coffee

-There are many coffee shops in North Park but Holsem Coffee caters to those looking for something a little more unique.
+There are many coffee shops in North Park, but Holsem Coffee caters to those looking for something a little more unique.
 They have multiple different types of cold brew concoctions, such as one with ginger snaps and one with homemade banana milk.
-Combine that with the clean interior and the collection of baked goods and you have the recipe for a fantastic spot.
+Combine that with the clean interior and the collection of baked goods, and you have the recipe for a fantastic spot.

-- Order – “The Woods” which is a latte with maple syrup, nutmeg, sea salt, maple bitters and hazelnut milk or “Ginger Snap Cold Brew” with muddled ginger, nutmeg, maple syrup and cream.
+- Order – “The Woods,” which is a latte with maple syrup, nutmeg, sea salt, maple bitters and hazelnut milk, or “Ginger Snap Cold Brew” with muddled ginger, nutmeg, maple syrup, and cream.

 - Location: 2911 University Ave, San Diego, CA 92104

-Brunch – Urban Solace
+Brunch – Urban Solace (now closed)

 The Bluegrass Sunday brunch is where it’s at for brunch in North Park.
 The food is fantastic, with a menu of everything from oysters to Benedicts, and the bluegrass music adds a super fun vibe to the spot.
 Be sure to get there early and be prepared to wait a little, but believe me it is worth it.